rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/index.md

 About this project
 --------------------------------------------------------------------------------

-In these webpages, I have recorded my notes taken from watching a philoophy workshop on naturalism called **"Moving Naturalism Forward"**, which took place October 25-29, 2012, organized by [Sean Carroll](http://preposterousuniverse.com/).
+In these webpages, I have recorded my notes taken from watching recordings of a philosophy workshop on naturalism called **"Moving Naturalism Forward"**, which took place October 25-29, 2012, organized by [Sean Carroll](http://preposterousuniverse.com/).
 You can view the video recordings of the workshop in